mominurr/free_proxy_verifyer/README.md

 -----

 ```
-from free_proxy_verifyer import ProxyVerify
+from free_proxy_verifyer import proxyVerify

-# Create an instance of ProxyVerify
+# Create an instance of proxyVerify
-checker = ProxyVerify()
+checker = proxyVerify()

 # Define the proxy address to be verified
 proxy = "37.187.17.89:3128"